Chumbe Island

-Chumbe Island is a small privately owned island a few kilometres off the main island of Zanzibar, known for its ecological innovation and exceptional coral reefs.
+Chumbe Island (Kisiwa cha Chumbe, in Swahili) is a private island in the Mjini Magharibi Region, Tanzania, off the coast of Mjini District.
+It is situated in the Zanzibar Channel.
+The island is known for its ecological innovation and exceptional coral reefs.
+The Chumbe Lighthouse is also located on the island.

+Overview

+The island has two historic buildings, a small Swahili mosque and the lighthouse, both built around the beginning of the 20th century.
 In 1992 the fringing reef west of Chumbe Island was officially closed to fishing, boating, and diving.
 In 1994, the island and its surrounding waters were declared the Chumbe Island Coral Park, which contains the Chumbe Reef Sanctuary and the Closed Forest Reserve.
 The park is run by the nonprofit private organization Chumbe Island Coral Park, Ltd. (CHICOP), which conducts marine research and small amounts of eco-tourism on the island.